shravanrr7/LuckyDraw/README.md

        the user number is submitted.
-       The winning amount is decided at a probablily of 0.2 If the user dosent win "a better luck next time is prompted" If the user win an amount a Congragulations message is shown Users have the provision to see their previous winning amounts
+       The winning amount is decided at a probablily of 0.2 If the user dosent win "a better luck next time is prompted" If the user win an amount a Congragulations message is shown.
+       Users have the provision to see their previous winning amounts by clicking the button.